First publised 4th Oct 2017. Updated 26th November 2017

 - Illustrate how these events could have netted its organizers €3.8m in 2017.

-- List the number of academic institutions (university and other) that we found, with .ac.*, .edu.* and .edu email domains linked to abstracts and papers on the WASET.org site.
+- List the number of academic institutions (university and other) that we spotted, with .ac.*, .edu.* and .edu email domains linked to abstracts and papers on the WASET.org site.

-- Worldwide, we found 1,017 academic institutions including Stanford, Yale, Notre Dame etc.
+- Worldwide, we spotted 1,017 academic institutions including Stanford, Yale, Notre Dame etc.

-- In the UK, we found 119 including UCL, Sheffield, Leeds etc.
+- In the UK, we spotted 119 including UCL, Sheffield, Leeds etc.

 - This doesn’t include universities with other email domains, such as ucalgary.ca, uni-stuttgart.de etc…

-- Briefly discuss the impact of such scams on science.
+- Briefly discuss the impact of such organizations on science.

-- Suggest (show) that they don’t peer review papers, using an example.
+- Suggest (show with an example ) that they don’t peer review papers, using an example.

 For those interested, we documented our experiences with WASET in order to build a case to reclaim the “conference” fees from our credit card company.
-So far it looks like we’ll get our conference fee back.
 We also passed the same information to Action Fraud in the UK.

 (Note: Although it’s almost complete, we’re still tweaking this article in the hope that it prevents others falling victim to this scam.
 Apologies in advance for typos and grammatical errors.)